 Even if a global pandemic isn't throwing your marketing plan into pandemonium, you likely have seasonal patterns in your business.
 For Imine Martinez, Rainbowly's assistant manager, “Our regular campaigns targeting mainly birthday celebrations and anniversaries offered poor return on ad spend and inconsistent results over the months.

 “That said, during festive seasons, such as Christmas or New Year's, our targeted campaigns were particularly profitable, achieving five times return on ad spend with much cheaper cost per click and impression.”

-Continuing with the same marketing plan despite collecting this data mid-way through would only result in heartbreak.
-Rainbowly would be pouring money down the drain on ads that don’t perform just because its marketing plan said to do so.
+Continuing with the same marketing strategies despite this data would only have resulted in heartbreak.
+Rainbowly would be pouring money down the drain on ads that wouldn't perform just because its marketing plan said to do so.

 How to create a realistic marketing plan

 - Conduct market research

 We know that marketing plans fail for those three reasons.
 So, what does a realistic one look like?
 Here are the five core sections of a marketing plan, complete with tips on how to write each part in a way that sets your plan up for success.

 An executive summary is the first page of a marketing plan, summarizing the strategy you're about to present.
 Think of it like an elevator pitch condensing the top-line information from the plan, including: